Nayif-10/Blinkit-Sales-Insights-Dashboard/README.md

   * Average Rating

-** 3. Chart Requirements**
+**3. Chart Requirements**

 * Created pivot charts to address the required metrics:

   * Total Sales by Fat Content

   * Total Sales by Item Type

   * Fat Content by Outlet (Total Sales)

   * Total Sales by Outlet

   * Sales by Outlet Size

   * Sales by Outlet Location

   * All Metrics by Outlet Type

+**4. Dashboard Creation**

+* Combined KPIs and all charts into an interactive Excel dashboard.

+* Used .png chart exports for clean visual embedding inside the dashboard.

+* Styled the layout for clarity and quick interpretation.

+**5. Repository Files**

+* BlinkMart_Dashboard.xlsx – Contains the cleaned dataset, pivot tables, dashboards, and all calculations.

+* .png – PNG images used for the dashboard’s visual components.